bottkars/terraforming-dps/terraforming-aws/README.md

 ## module_ddmc

+when the deployment is finished, you can connect and configure DDMC in multiple ways.
+DDMC shares the same set of API´s that can be used to manage a DataDomain as well.
-when the deployment is finished, you can connect and configure DDVE in multiple ways. my preferred way is ansible, but depending on needs one might to get into DDVE with ssh
+So we reuse the DDVE Methods to configure DDMC my preferred way is ansible, but depending on needs one might to get into DDVE with ssh

 ### Configure using CLI via SSH: